-- have an adverse effect on the integrity of Teesmouth and Cleveland Coast Special Protection Area (SPA) and Ramsar site https://designatedsites.naturalengland.org.uk/. - damage or destroy the interest features for which the Teesmouth and Cleveland Coast Site of Special Scientific Interest (SSSI) has been notified.
+- have an adverse effect on the integrity of the Teesmouth and Cleveland Coast Special Protection Area (SPA) https://designatedsites.naturalengland.org.uk/. - damage or destroy the interest features for which the Teesmouth and Cleveland Coast Site of Special Scientific Interest (SSSI) has been notified.

-In order to mitigate these adverse effects and make the development acceptable, the following mitigation measures are required / or the following mitigation options should be secured:
+In order to mitigate these adverse effects and make the development acceptable, the following mitigation measures are required: